 Finding a loan can be tough and the simple fact is that the process can be considerably harder if you are on benefits.
-That’s because although you may earn a relatively predictable level of income from the Government, in many cases that income will be significantly less than those who are in regular employment.
+That is because although you may earn a relatively predictable level of income from the Government, in many cases that income will be significantly less than those who are in regular employment.

 As mentioned above, the kind of benefits that you receive may well influence the types of loans that are available to you.
-Without looking at a more complete picture of your circumstances it is impossible to say whether you will qualify for a loan but as a starting point, lenders may consider the following benefits as eligible income:
+Without looking at a more complete picture of your circumstances it is impossible to say whether you will qualify for a loan but as a starting point, lenders may consider the following benefits as an eligible source of income:

 There are also some benefits that lenders are less likely to consider when determining if your regular income meets their criteria.
 Whilst this will vary from lender to lender, commonly excluded benefits include: